Data sources for QnA Maker content

 Data source locations

-Most data source locations need to provide public URLs or files, which do not require authentication.
+Data source locations are public URLs or files, which do not require authentication.

-If you have an authenticated file or URL, an alternative option is to download the file from the authenticated site to your local computer, then add the file from your local computer to the knowledge base.
+If you have an authenticated file (not on an authenticated Sharepoint location) or URL, an alternative option is to download the file from the authenticated site to your local computer, then add the file from your local computer to the knowledge base.